Now open for signups

 Pricing that stays out of your way

 The SDK is free.
 Local network sessions always cost $0.
-You only pay when traffic routes through our cloud relay.
+You only pay when traffic routes through our cloud relay or you outgrow your tier's data cap.

 Hobbyist